The Rolling Stones: 1971–1973: Continued success

-The tongue and lips design was part of a package that in 2003 VH1 named the best album cover ever.
-The logo has remained on all the Stones' post-1970 albums and singles, in addition to their merchandise and stage sets.
 The album contains one of their best-known hits, "Brown Sugar", and the country-influenced "Dead Flowers".
 "Brown Sugar" and "Wild Horses" were recorded at Alabama's Muscle Shoals Sound Studio after the 1969 American tour.
 The album continued the band's immersion into heavily blues-influenced compositions; is noted for its "loose, ramshackle ambience"; and marked Mick Taylor's first full album with the band.
-Sticky Fingers reached number 1 in both the UK and the US.
+Sticky Fingers reached No. 1 in both the UK and the US.